hack4impact-bu/s23-hack4impact-JDTlead/youtube-clone/README.INSTRUCTION.md

 [ ] Call videos to render the videos components

 ## Workshop 5 - Videos
+[ ] Create the Video.js
+[ ] Create VideoCard and ChanelCard Component
+[ ] Export the 2 components in index.js
+[ ] Dislpay video on videocard.js
+[ ] Display channel on channel.js

 ## Workshop 6 - Profile Page